spsquared/SPARK_Future-Engineers_2023/README.md

 # Lessons Learned

-* We learned that you need to use `numpy` or `cv2` for almost all the image processing, because python for loops are way too slow.
+* We learned that you need to use `numpy` or `cv2` for almost all the image processing because python `for` loops are way too slow.
 * We learned that simplicity is almost always better:
-* We started by trying SLAM (Simultaneous Localization And Mapping) for our car, which turns out to be unneccessary for our purpose.
+* We started by trying SLAM (Simultaneous Localization And Mapping) for our car, which turned out to be unnecessary for our purpose.
 So we instead switched to a simplified version, which keeps only a rough location and orientation of the vehicle.
 This turns out to be a good balance between speed and accuracy.
 * We originally wanted to emulate a LiDAR using the cameras, generating a point cloud, and using SLAM and such, but directly undistorting the image instead of the points and using simpler image-based algorithms (like Hough lines) was easier and more efficient.
 * We learned that sending too quickly oscillating inputs to the servo will cause it to stop responding, because of a built-in safety protection.
 We fixed this by adding input smoothing.
 * We learned that keeping an XSS bug is not a good idea.